|Guide||♦||71 Triplogs||Active Topic|

-The last stretch of the Pima Canyon Trail is far and away the steepest and most brutal of footpaths in the front range of the Santa Catalina Mountains.
+The last stretch of the Pima Canyon Trail is far and away the steepest and most brutal of footpaths in the Santa Catalina Mountains' front range.
 Although the first 3.2 miles are nothing more than a walk for most, the final 4 miles to Mount Kimball are unrelenting and unforgiving.

 A steep and rocky climb awaits you after the dam.
-The trail ascends continually through dry grassland for about two miles before reaching Pima Canyon Spring, which will most likely be an adequate source of water during most of the year.
-Around the spring, there are several nice camping spots, and some small pines provide a break in the shade.
-In the upper parts of this section, the canyon is narrow and the walls are very close to each other.
+The trail ascends continually through dry grassland for about two miles before reaching Pima Canyon Spring, which will most likely be a good water source during most of the year.
+There are several nice camping spots around the spring, and some small pines provide a break in the shade.
+In the upper parts of this section, the canyon is narrow, and the walls are very close to each other.
 The remaining 1.9 miles after the spring climb from an elevation of about 5,550 feet at the spring to 7,255 feet at Mount Kimball; therefore, you should be well-conditioned and experienced if you are to continue.
-The first part of this section traverses an open hillside, yielding incredible views of Tucson and the lower part of Pima Canyon, where you just were a few hours ago.
-Climbing to Kimball actually doesn't seem possible at this point, but with plenty of water and numerous rest stops, you should be just fine.
+The first part of this section traverses an open hillside, yielding Tucson's incredible views and the lower part of Pima Canyon, where you just were a few hours ago.
+Climbing to Kimball doesn't seem possible at this point, but with plenty of water and numerous rest stops, you should be just fine.

-On a personal note, this trail is a favorite of mine for three reasons: 1) It provides a formidable physical challenge; 2) One is able to cross several different life zones in a relatively short amount of time; and 3) It's another way to get up to Mount Kimball, which is never disappointing in the way of scenery.
-I would recommend hiking this trail during the spring or autumn months, so that one will avoid heatstroke down low and lighting strikes up high during the summertime, and icy or snowy conditions during the wintertime.
-I have been on top of Mount Kimball in all conditions, and believe you me, it is very subject to harsh conditions given its exposure to the elements of nature. - Feb 28 2003 Wildcat04Coronado FS Reports
+On a personal note, this trail is a favorite of mine for three reasons: 1) It provides a formidable physical challenge; 2) One can cross several different life zones in a relatively short amount of time; and 3) It's another way to get up to Mount Kimball, which is never disappointing in regards to scenery.
+I would recommend hiking this trail during the spring or autumn months so that one will avoid heatstroke down low and lighting strikes up high during the summertime, and icy or snowy conditions during the wintertime.
+I have been on top of Mount Kimball in all conditions, and believe you me, it is very subject to harsh conditions given its exposure to the elements of nature.

 Though the stream in Pima Canyon is dry for most of the year, it supports a desert riparian habitat located conveniently close to the Tucson metropolitan area.
 Unfortunately, that accessibility has resulted in significant overuse of this beautiful and fragile area, especially during the winter, its season of highest use.
 From the trailhead, located among suburban ranchos, the trail ascends a V-shaped notch carved along the south face of Pusch Ridge.
 Views down the canyon get better as you climb, encompassing the city of Tucson as well as distant mountains and valleys.